Decide which coaching programs will fill your needs and desires. We guide and support you every step of the way.

 How does coaching take place?

 This will vary from coach to coach and client to client.
 In most cases, coaching is done over the phone.
 This allows you, the certified professional coach, to work from the comfort of your home.
 Some coaches use “teleclasses” or “telecoaching.”
 In these cases, a coach conducts coaching sessions over a conference line to several clients at once, or he/she can work with just one individual.
 Other coaches prefer to use e-mail for follow-ups between coaching sessions to check on their clients’ progress and give continued support and motivation.
 Still others prefer in-person sessions for a more personal approach.
+Of course, webinars are also a simple and highly effective method as well.
+We show you how.

 What type of people become Certified Professional Coaches?